How to catch trout with spoons

 |Brown trout||0.5 to 2.0mph||0.7-3kph|

 |Brook trout||0.5 to 2.0 mph||0.7-3kph|

 Early in the season when the water is still cold, fish lighter spoons closer to the surface.

-In the heat of summer, fish larger, heavier spoons which retrieve deeper in the water column.
+In the heat of summer, fish larger, heavier spoons that retrieve deeper in the water column.

 If you get very serious, can also consider using additional weight or a down rigger to get the lures down even deeper.

 Trout, even in lakes often hold around structure.
 Structure to look out for is submerged trees, river deltas, shallow flats and weedbeds.
 The shoreline itself also provides many fishing opportunities.

 Try trailing a light lure behind a heavy spoon.

 Use a big heavy spoon such as a Daredevle, and on the bend of the hook tie a foot or so of monofilament.
 Then tie on a smaller, more finesse style of lure.
 A trout streamer such as a wooly bugger works extremely wool.

 The large spoon acts as weight and does an amazing job at attracting fish in from a long distance.
 Trout being wary, might choose to ignore the large spoon but still being opportunistic will grab at the much less risky small lure trailing behind.